mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Question**: Roshi, is the difference between the second and the third, then, that the second one, there is a goal, and the third, there is in a sense no goal?
 Is that what you mean?

 **Katagiri**: The goal in third type of zazen is broad.
 It’s really broad.
-That goal is not [only] open to him, his practice, [but] also to others’ practice.
-It is open to everybody; everybody’s goal.
-And also, it’s open to not only the present, but also the past, present, and future – for the long range.
-The goal is extended through [the three times](glossary#three-times) – so it’s huge.

-That’s why we cannot get such a huge goal: because it’s too big. *[He chuckles.]* But, we *are* such a huge goal.
+That goal is not only open to him, his own practice, but also to others’ practice.
+It is open to everybody; [it is] everybody’s goal.
+And also, it’s open to not only the present, but also the past and future – for the long range.
+The goal is extending through [the three times](glossary#three-times).
+It’s huge.
+We cannot [understand] such a huge goal, because it’s too big. *[He chuckles.]* But, we *are* such a huge goal.
 So, how can I say it?
 Let’s say that a huge goal blooms with your life.
 How?
 By making arrangement of environment.

-So finally, we can say the third type of zazen doesn’t have a goal; but it doesn’t mean no goal.
-There is a goal, but that goal is broad, huge.
+So finally, we can say the third type of zazen doesn’t have a goal, but it doesn’t mean [there is] no goal.
+There is a goal, but that goal is *broad*, huge.
 But in the second type of zazen, the goal is limited by individual views and thoughts.
-So, according to his life – of course, his task, his business, is to succeed.
+So according to his [own] life, of course, his task, his business, is to succeed.
 But I don’t know whether it is good for others.
 So finally, he doesn’t know what to do next.

-*[Quietly:]* Are there any more questions?

 #### 1:24:22

 **Question**: So what is the practice of the arhat, Roshi?
 When he’s already an arhat, what is his practice?
 You said he just waits for death – but he has to practice *something*.